ONDC-Official/ONDC-RET-Specifications/api/docs/Payment_Flow.md

 3. In case the buyer app is overseas , then buyer will get two refund -
     - a.
 Buyer app will refund his fee locally
     - b.
 Seller app fee and charges of good will be returned by the OPGSP to the source account.
-4. Money will always be credited to source account
+4. Money will always be credited to source account.